-Concept maps, sometimes referred to by educators as “graphic organizers,” have made a come-back in education, especially in teaching critical thinking, research methods and writing skills.
+Concept maps, sometimes referred to by educators as “graphic organizers,” have made a come back in education, especially in teaching critical thinking, research methods and writing skills.
 Feeding this revival are online tools that generate concept maps, like ThinkMap! and Credo Reference’s MindMap.

 However, few people know that concept maps, logic trees and the arrangement of topoi (as they were called by philosophers during the Middle Ages), have a long history going back to the Ancient Greeks.
-Graphical ways to visualize and present knowledge continued to be popular throughout the Middle Ages and Renaissance, both as a way of committing topics to memory and as a way of obtaining a deeper understanding of a particular subject.
+Graphical ways to visualize and present knowledge were popular throughout the Middle Ages and Renaissance, both as a way of committing topics to memory and as a way of obtaining a deeper understanding of a particular subject.

 Here are just a few examples, the most recognizable being the Kabbalistic Tree of Life (a “concept map” for God’s divine attributes, image 1, and Porphyry’s Tree of Knowledge (images 2 & 3 below).
 The tree was a systematic approach to the organization of thought in diagrammatic form, ultimately inspired by Aristotle’s Categories.
 Medieval philosophers from Boethius would create these trees, often attributed to Porphyry (Arbor Porphyriana), when they wrote commentaries on Aristotle’s Categories, or on Porphyry’s Introduction to Aristotle’s Categories, but the trees took on a life of their own over time in European thought, appearing in textbooks and treatises on all subjects.